We Own the Night (The Wanted song)

 "We Own the Night" is a song by British-Irish boy band The Wanted, released as the fourth single from their third studio album, Word of Mouth (2013).
-The single was released on 11 August 2013, with an impact date of 1 September 2013.
+The single was released by Mercury Records on 11 August 2013, with an impact date of 1 September 2013.
 The song was written and produced by Nasri and Adam Messinger of The Messengers along with Sir Nolan.

 Music video

 The music video directed by Frank Borin premiered on 11 August 2013, at a total length of three minutes and thirty-seven seconds.
 It features The Wanted in a pub, dancing with their friends and drinking alcohol.
 Nathan Sykes is seen sitting at the piano, Tom Parker is seen playing the acoustic guitar, Max George is seen socialising with a group of girls, and Jay McGuiness and Siva Kaneswaran are at the bar, talking to the barmaid and dancing.
 The video has since gathered over 48 million views on Vevo.